radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 ### Link

-Links are a special kind of node that allows you to point to a specific sub-tree defined in an existing virtual view (.dvx file) or a new sub-tree that you design on-the-fly based on objects from other schemas.
+Links are a special kind of node that allows you to point to a specific sub-tree defined in an existing identity view (.dvx file).
 Using this mechanism in conjunction with a label (although a label is not necessary) you can aggregate information from different schemas (simple objects or whole sub trees).
 Links allow you to transparently navigate from schema to schema in an ad hoc way.

 There are two different types of links: Standard and Merge.
 Each is described in more details below.

 *Standard Link*

 A standard link offers a simple way to aggregate identity views.
 Each view file has a top node named with the following syntax: `dv=<file name>`.
-When aggregating virtual views using standard links, the “dv” label level remains and becomes part of the naming in the hierarchy.
+When aggregating identity views using standard links, the “dv” label level remains and becomes part of the naming in the hierarchy.

 Let’s take a look at an example.
 Assume there are three data sources: a database, an Active Directory, and an LDAP directory.
 This is represented in the diagram below.